Overall: 446 343 438 50 13

 Virtual Studio Technology (VST) is developed by Steinberg and first launched in 1996.
 The SDK/API is freely available to all.

-VST 3 is a general rework of the long-serving VST Plug-in interface.
-It is not compatible with the older VST versions, but it includes some new features and possibilities.
-We have redesigned the API to make it not only far easier and more reliable for developers to work with, but have also provided completely new possibilities for Plug-ins.
+VST 3 is a general rework of the long-serving VST plug-in interface (VST 1 & VST 2).
+It is not compatible with the older VST (1 & 2) versions, but it includes some new features and possibilities.
+We have redesigned the API to make it not only far easier and more reliable for developers to work with, but have also provided completely new possibilities for plug-ins.
 These include:

 Managing large plug-in sets and multiple virtual instruments on typical studio computer systems can often be difficult because of CPU performance limits.
-VST 3 helps to improve overall performance by applying processing to plug-ins only when audio signals are present on their respective inputs, so VST 3 Plug-ins can apply their processing economically and only when it is needed.
+VST 3 helps to improve overall performance by applying processing to plug-ins only when audio signals are present on their respective inputs.
+Instead of always processing input signals, VST 3 plug-ins can apply their processing economically and only when it is needed.

 VST 3 also features vastly improved parameter automation with sample accuracy and support for ramped automation data, allowing completely accurate and rapid parameter automation changes.

-The Plug-in parameters are displayed in a tree structure.
-Parameters are grouped into sections which represent the structure of the Plug-in.
+The VST 3 plug-in parameters are displayed in a tree structure.
+Parameters are grouped into sections which represent the structure of the plug-in.
 Plug-ins can communicate their internal structure for the purpose of overview, but also for some associated functionality (eg. program-lists).
 Parameters like "Cutoff" and "Resonance" could be grouped into a section called "Filter".
 This makes searching for a certain parameters easier, such as on an automation track.
 This also allows assigning a group of parameters to a specific MIDI Channel input and audio output bus.

 VST 3 introduces a new approach to plug-in GUIs though window resizing, allowing for extremely flexible use of valuable screen space.

 The Host could ask the plug-in which parameter is under the mouse.